isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stain-a-playset/index.md

 Thus, you get to understand whether you need just normal cleaning with soap and detergent or power wash.

 ####  How to Clean the Playset

-- Mix bleach and water (half
-- and
-- half)
-- Pour the solution into a pump sprayer
-- Attach the sprayer into the hose
-- Clean the playset thoroughly to remove all the dirt, mildew, or bacteria.
+- Mix bleach and water (half-and-half) - Pour the solution into a pump sprayer - Attach the sprayer into the hose - Clean the playset thoroughly to remove all the dirt, mildew, or bacteria.
 Use a large sponge or just a rag to scrub the surface of the swing set.
 However, if youve got a garden thats close by and youre afraid of the bleach effects on the plants get an environmentally friendly cleaner for your swing set.

-I recommend Genesis Natural, Non
+I recommend Genesis Natural, Non-Toxic, Enzyme Solution.
-- Toxic, Enzyme Solution.

 ###  Step 4: Allow 24 Hours for the Playset to Dry